openstack/manila/doc/source/admin/netapp_cluster_mode_driver.rst

 The Shared File Systems service can be configured to use NetApp Clustered Data ONTAP (cDOT) version 8.2 and later.

+The driver can work with two types of pools: FlexGroup and FlexVol.
+By default, it only works with FlexVol, if desired, the FlexGroup pool can be enabled together or standalone.

+FlexGroup pool requires ONTAP version 9.8 or later.

 Supported Operations
 --------------------